-As of December 31, 2014, approximately \$45 million in principal amount of the 2010 Notes was outstanding.
-As of January 8, 2015, the 2010 Notes had been fully redeemed mainly through: (i) an early redemption of approximately \$45 million outstanding amount, as permitted by the terms of the indenture governing the 2010 Notes, completed in January 2015; and (ii) the 2014 Exchange Agreement (as defined and discussed below).
+During the first quarter of 2015, the 2010 Notes had been fully redeemed mainly through: (i) an early redemption of approximately \$45 million outstanding amount, as permitted by the terms of the indenture governing the 2010 Notes, completed in January 2015; and (ii) the 2014 Exchange Agreement (as defined and discussed below).

-As a result, as of January 8, 2015, no outstanding amount is due towards the 2010 Notes.
+As a result, no outstanding amount is due towards the 2010 Notes.